lux4rd0/sense-collector/README.md

 An example command line would be (be sure to change all of the variables):

-To start the docker container, simply update this example compose.yaml file:
+To start the docker container, simply update this minimal example compose.yaml file:

     name: sense-collector-53997
     services: